Quansight/Quansight-website/apps/labs/posts/code-generator-and-nebari.md

 #::: } :::#
 ```

 Now, as you can see, there are some commented codes.
 This is part of JS, which helps select different configurations of [argparsers](http://argparsers.It).
-Seems great, right?
+Seems easy, right?

 But it can be challenging to manage, and we also need to ensure we satisfy the `lint` formatting for the CI (which can be pretty tricky with templates :-( ).
 Still, these JS features can be very powerful, and we are trying to improve these as much as possible.
 By the way, if you are confused about where this `it.argparser` selector came from, better check the project, but the short answer is it comes from a `metadata.json` file that maintains the options for all the templates in the app.

-Some of the related PRs can be found here: https://github.com/pytorch-ignite/code-generator/pull/288 https://github.com/pytorch-ignite/code-generator/pull/283
+Some of the related PRs can be found here: [#288](https://github.com/pytorch-ignite/code-generator/pull/288) [#283](https://github.com/pytorch-ignite/code-generator/pull/283)

 # The Way Forward for the Project